 In the event of the death or disability of a named executive officer during active employment with us, all outstanding equity awards vest on the first business day following death or disability.
 This same death or disability benefit exists for any of our employees who hold an unvested equity award at the time of their death or disability.
 In the event of a named executive officer's retirement after reaching the age of 62, all outstanding equity awards are retained and vest in accordance with their pre-retirement normal vesting schedule.
 All outstanding equity awards are forfeited in the event of retirement prior to reaching the age of 62.
-Since none of the named executive officers except Mr. Kinnear was age 62 as of December 31, 2011, the equity awards of all named executive officers except Mr. Kinnear would be forfeited in the event of retirement.
-Mr. Kinnear retired after reaching the age of 62, and therefore, all of his outstanding equity awards were retained and will vest in accordance with their pre-retirement normal vesting schedule.
+Since none of the named executive officers was age 62 as of December 31, 2012, the equity awards of all named executive officers would be forfeited in the event of retirement.

-The following table shows the value to each of the named executive officers if death or disability had occurred on December 31, 2011.
+The following table shows the value to each of the named executive officers if death or disability had occurred on December 31, 2012.

-Executive Benefits and Payments in the Event of Death or Disability on December 31, 2011
+Executive Benefits and Payments in the Event of Death or Disability on December 31, 2012

-LONG-TERM INCENTIVE COMPENSATION (\$ ;)
+LONG-TERM INCENTIVE COMPENSATION (\$)